Matthew Timoko

 Matthew Timoko (born 18 January 2000) is a New Zealand professional rugby league footballer who plays as a for the Canberra Raiders in the National Rugby League and New Zealand and New Zealand Māori at international level.

 Background

-Timoko was born in Auckland, New Zealand, and is of Māori descent.
+Timoko was born in Auckland, New Zealand, and is of Samoan and Māori descent.
 Timoko attended Auckland Grammar School.

 Career

 2020

 Timoko made his NRL debut in round 16 of the 2020 NRL season for Canberra against the Canterbury-Bankstown Bulldogs; he replaced an injured Curtis Scott in the 47th minute as the Canberra club won the game 34–20.

 2021

 Timoko played nine games for Canberra in the 2021 NRL season as the club finished 10th on the table.

 2022

 In round 3 of the 2022 NRL season, Timoko scored two tries for Canberra in their 24-22 victory over the Gold Coast.
 Timoko played 26 games for the club in the 2022 NRL season including both of their finals matches as Canberra were eliminated in the second week by Parramatta.